Entro01/ImageSearch/README.md

 The following files were used for this approach:

-- **`processing_template_resnet.ipynb`**: This script processes product images by extracting features using a pre-trained ResNet model.
+- **`similar_image_checker_runner_scripts/processing_template_resnet.ipynb`**: This script processes product images by extracting features using a pre-trained ResNet model.
 These features are stored in DynamoDB for later retrieval.
   - A SageMaker script was developed to fetch the images, preprocess them (resize, crop, normalize), and extract ResNet features.
   - The features were then stored in a DynamoDB table (`LuluFeatureStore`) for fast retrieval and comparison.